Pop superstar George Michael dies of heart failure at 53

 Michael shot to stardom at an early age in the teen duo WHAM! and moved smoothly into a solo career.
 It was a classic showbiz story — a lad named Georgios Panayiotou with strong Greek Cypriot roots takes the name George Michael and forms a band with Andrew Ridgeley that brings him wealth and worldwide fame.

-The photos and videos from that era show Michael with long locks, piercing eyes and a cheerful, show-stopping smile.
+Photos and videos from that era show Michael with long locks, piercing eyes and a show-stopping smile.
 He was made for MTV, which was emerging as a dominant force, and he had a powerful video presence, borrowing some of his dance moves from Elvis Presley and sometimes styling himself as a motorcycle rebel who would have made James Dean or Marlon Brando proud.

 He seemed to be on top of the world when he graduated from WHAM! and started scoring his own hits, but later said he was struggling with his sexuality and remembers his late 20s as a very depressing period.